Decoding Calypso Smart Card Transaction Logs

 raw_hex=frame.hex().upper(),

-audit_metadata={"parsed_at": datetime.now(timezone.utc).isoformat()}
+audit_metadata={"parsed_at": datetime.now(timezone.utc).isoformat()},

 )

-Revenue Reconciliation & Transit Debugging Workflows
+Revenue Reconciliation & Sequence Validation

-The state machine below captures how each frame moves through the reconciliation worker’s validation states, including the terminal sequence-gap halt:
+Configure structured JSON logging that captures transaction_id, validator_mac, error_code, and raw_hex so revenue-assurance teams can reproduce any decision during firmware rollouts.
+The state machine below captures how each frame moves through the worker’s validation states, including the terminal sequence-gap halt:

 def reconcile_stream(